elchic00/CrimeInQueens/index.md

  <h2><u> The Trend of Crime in Queens NYC</u></h2>
 Your sense of safety largely depends on the crime rate of where you live.
-I use python dataframes from Pandas to clean the data, seaborn line-plots, count-plots and matplotlib.pyplot to display the data and visualize trends, and folium to display the area of each precinct.
-I then categorized which neighborhoods have had an increase in crime since covid.
-I am trying to visualize and identify the trend of crime in Queens.
+I use python dataframes from Pandas to clean the data, seaborn line-plots, count-plots and matplotlib.pyplot to display the data & visualize trends, and a folium map to display the area of each precinct.
+I then categorized which neighborhoods have had an increase in crime since the Covid-19 shutdown.
+I am trying to visualize and identify the trend of crime in Queens NYC.

 <h2><u>The Data</u></h2>
-   <p> <a href="https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u/data" target="_blank" > Historic crime data</a> </p>
+   <p> <a href="https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u/" target="_blank" > Historic crime data</a> </p>
   <p><a href="https://data.cityofnewyork.us/Public-Safety/NYPD-Arrest-Data-Year-to-Date-/uip8-fykc " target="_blank" >Recent crime data   </a></p>
    <p> <a href="https://data.cityofnewyork.us/Public-Safety/Police-Precincts/78dh-3ptz" target="_blank" > Police precincts GeoJson</a></p>